TheGreatMarkus/FitIt/README.md

 5. Create an emulator or plug in your android phone and make sure Android Studio recognized your device
 6. Run the application.
 7. Have fun!

+### Running an APK

+APKs are available to download and install from the releases tab!
+Get the latest version here: https://github.com/TheGreatMarkus/FitIt/releases